openstack/bifrost/README.rst

 Bifrost
 =======

-Bifrost is a set of Ansible playbooks that automates the task of deploying a base image onto a set of known hardware using Ironic.
+Bifrost is a set of Ansible playbooks that automates the task of deploying a base image onto a set of known hardware using ironic.
 It provides modular utility for one-off operating system deployment with as few operational requirements as reasonably possible.

 This is split into roughly three steps:

-- install:
+- **install**:
   prepare the local environment by downloading and/or building machine images, and installing and configuring the necessary services.
-- enroll-dynamic:
+- **enroll-dynamic**:
-  take as input a customizable hardware inventory file and enroll the listed hardware with Ironic, configuring each appropriately for deployment with the previously-downloaded images.
+  take as input a customizable hardware inventory file and enroll the listed hardware with ironic, configuring each appropriately for deployment with the previously-downloaded images.
-- deploy-dynamic:
+- **deploy-dynamic**:
-  instruct Ironic to deploy the operating system onto each machine.
+  instruct ironic to deploy the operating system onto each machine.

-Supported Operating Systems:
+Supported operating systems:

-* Ubuntu 14.04, 14.10
+* Ubuntu 14.04, 14.10, 15.04
 * Red Hat Enterprise Linux (RHEL) 7
 * CentOS 7
+* Fedora 22

 Pre-install steps
 =================